Yau Ma Tei boat people: Process of the protest

 Before the predicament of Yau Ma Tei boat people had caught media's attention, Father Franco Mella was the first to get in touch with them.
 Father Mella helped them in various aspects, especially education.
 He referred cases to volunteers or social workers, bringing more and more NGOs, such as the Society of Community Organization and Kwun Tong Inquiry Service, into the issue.

 The social workers told the boat people about their citizen's rights.
 Because of the low education level, boat people in Yau Ma Tei seldom knew their social welfare and citizen rights.
 With the affiliation of social workers and social activists, Yau Ma Tei boat people started to plan a protest and negotiate with government officials.

 On 7 January 1979, social workers and Yau Ma Tei boat people proposed a protest next to the Government House.
-However, while their bus was approaching the Eastern Harbour Crossing, they were stopped by the police and got arrested.
-76 boat people were released.
-11 supporters, made up with volunteers and social workers, were charged as against the Public Order Ordinance.
+76 boat dwellers and their supporters boarded two buses with the intention to hand a petition to Governor MacLehose unannounced.
+However, when their buses were approaching the Eastern Harbour Crossing, they were stopped by the police and got arrested.
+All 76 people were released.
+11 supporters, made up of volunteers and social workers, were charged as against the Public Order Ordinance.

 Consequences

 This was the most significant conflict that marked the boat people who fought for their rights.
 In 1982, the Hong Kong government changed the requirements of applying public housing for the boat people.
 Those who resided in Hong Kong for 10 years were eligible to apply for the public housing under the new policy.
 The requirement was 5 years shorter comparing with the old policy.
 Also, if their boats were deemed as dangerous, they could apply for the public housing.
 This new regulation improved the living environment of the boat people and changed the unfair situation.

-The Public Ordinance was also amended in 1980 because the protest aroused public concern.
-People began to question if the definition of assembly was too general.
+More widely, the episode aroused concern amongst the Hong Kong public and internationally.
+In particular, the arrests shone a light on the Public Order Ordinance and the arrests were included alongside other case studies that purportedly showcased human rights violations within the colony.
+In Hong Kong, people began to question if the definition of assembly was too general.
+The Public Ordinance was subsequently amended in 1980 because of concern.
 After the amendment, notification to police was sufficient before the assembly, instead of applying for a license.
 Meanwhile, the quorum of applying for a protest license changed from 10 to 20.